 I began doing shows regardless of the commentary from educators.
-I also got involved in tons of photography back then, and found myself working for a magazine in there, and also just experimenting with something I was OK at, but it seemed to make me happy.
+I also got involved in tons of photography back then, and found myself working for a magazine.
 My true calling would come later in life when I finally matured enough to sit down and be one with the canvas.
 I had a hard time finishing things, or a hard time letting them go.
 Either way the four years of portraiture finally paid off when I found myself focused enough to do them.
 I had wanted to be a fashion illustrator, computers took that job.
 I wanted to be a police sketch artist, and the web took that too.
 In fact at every turn the computer seemed to be taking the jobs of artists who just wanted to sit down and create without using a computer to embellish their work.
 While you will find a spot on this webpage where you can buy prints, I won’t lie, I’m an artist who believes in originals, not copies.
 Being affordable is also something I strive for, but as the years go by, I still remain affordable, but still rising in the pricing is just part of the game as an artist grows.

 I have lived in Portland, Eugene, Seattle, Long Beach California, Prescott Arizona, and now in New Orleans.
 I feel most at home in New Orleans, and have lived here longer than Portland, the city I was born in.
 Here’s my little story on that moment in time.